How UW’s program is unique

 Why the change?

 Lastly, one of the deficiencies noted across the country in newly graduated pathology residents is their lack of exposure to, and understanding of, laboratory management issues that they are expected to take on early in their first jobs.
 These include personnel management, QA/QC/QI, understanding the elements involved in bringing a new test online in the laboratory, or purchasing a major piece of equipment, to name a few.
 Our revised edition of the clinical pathology curriculum includes particular attention to the management aspect of laboratory medicine via both clinical responsibilities, real world projects, and adjunct learning modules.
-Finally, the 8-week duration of each Super Block also allows for more realistic chances of completing QA and other projects during the rotation.
+Finally, the 12-week duration of each CP Core block also allows for more realistic chances of completing QA and other projects during the rotation.

 In sum, the big picture goal is to provide our residents with enough depth of hands-on experience to “try out” each clinical pathology subspecialty in earnest for possible career specialization and enough variety of experience to be prepared for general pathology private practice.